 Look for these symbols in our latin name index:

-for these kinds of information about the plants we have identified in our wanders.
+for these kinds of information about the plants we have identified during our explorations.

 Looking for new species of blooming plants has become THE sweet spot for many of our outings.
 From hikes to walks to road trips - even when geocaching - the finding of a new species of wildflower adds another level of delight and interest to them all.

-As we go forward during 2016 our focus will be the revision of the site and preparing for retirement in 2017; downsize our posessions, rent out our home in Colorado, move full time into our RV (a 40' diesel powered bus), and roam primarily in the western states of the U.S.
+As we go forward during 2017 our focus will be the revision of the site and enjoying long awaited retirement.
+We downsized our posessions, rented out our home in Colorado, moved full time into our RV (a 40' diesel powered bus), and will roam primarily in the western states of the U.S.